Developers-Collective/Sparkamek/README.md

 Here you can compile the code for the game.
 The compiler has 2 modes: simple and complete.

-The complete mode is the same as the Kamek one, but with colors, spacing and the correct line number for the errors / warnings whereas the simple mode is a lot more compact and only shows essential information.
+The complete mode is the same as the base Kamek one, meaning it has all the other stuff, but with colors, spacing and the correct line number for the errors / warnings whereas the simple mode is a lot more compact and only shows essential information (and the only one true error instead of 1041 unrelated ones).

 ![Simple compiler](https://raw.githubusercontent.com/Synell/Assets/main/Sparkamek/readme/kamek-compiler-simple.png)